zegonix/collection/image-files.md

 ## resize image

-One can change an images size with `truncate --size=<size> <image-file>`. this is usually used to increase image size in order to increase the file system size (i.e. make more space for rootfs).
+One can change an images size with `truncate --size=<size> <image-file>`.
+This is usually used to increase image size in order to increase the file system size (i.e. make more space for rootfs).
 If the goal is to decrease the memory footprint, extra care has to be taken to not cripple the filesystem.

 ## resize partition